-When I first thought about living and traveling in a van, I felt discouraged because it seemed that it would not be possible to take my furry best friend with me on my adventures.
+When I first thought about traveling and living in a van, I felt discouraged because it seemed that it would not be possible to take my furry best friend with me on my adventures.

 After I started seeing other van life travelers with a cat (or two), I decided to upgrade to a larger van with enough space to make it work.
-After a few adjustments, my cat now lives and travels with me full time in my Ram Promaster Campervan.
+After a few adjustments, my cat now lives and travels with me full-time in a Ram Promaster Campervan.

 Interested in van life with a cat and not entirely sure where to start?